BX-Team/Quark/README.md

 ## 📥 Getting Started

-You can find installation instructions and usage guides in the [official documentation](https://bxteam.org/docs/quark/getting-started/dependencies).
+You can find information on how to install and use Quark on our [official website](https://bxteam.org/docs/quark/usage/installing).

 ## 📦 Examples
 - [Bukkit Example](https://github.com/BX-Team/Quark/tree/master/examples/bukkit)